dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

  STOP!
 Have them perform *Exercise 2* in the learner's guide.

-4. Create an event report showing the number of relationships by TEI from the Case-based Surveillance Program.
+4. Create a line list showing the number of relationships by TEI from the Case-based Surveillance Program.
 Create a line list table with the following inputs:

    - Input Type : Enrollment